jonaddams/sign/memory.md

 - Need to implement `DocumentFlowContext` before any step components
 - Need to implement `StepIndicator` and `NavigationControls` before working on individual steps
 - Field placement step depends on proper integration with Nutrient Viewer SDK

+## Feature Implementation Details

+### Signer Order Implementation

+The signer order feature allows documents to be signed in sequential order (one after another) or in parallel (all at once).
+This feature is already supported by the current database structure:

+- The `document_participants` table has a `signing_order` column (integer field)
+- The UI for configuring signing order is implemented in `RecipientConfig.tsx`
+- Sequential signing requires:
+  - Only sending to the first signer initially
+  - Upon completion, sending to the next signer in order
+  - Tracking progress through the signing workflow

+### Document Expiration Implementation

+Document expiration allows setting a date after which the document can no longer be signed.
+Implementation includes:

+- Adding an `expires_at` timestamp column to the `documents` table
+- Adding expiration date field to the Document Selection UI
+- Creating validation to ensure expiration date is after all signer deadlines
+- Implementing backend logic to:
+  - Check document status against expiration date
+  - Mark documents as expired when the date passes
+  - Prevent further signing of expired documents
+  - Send notifications when documents are approaching expiration

+Both features enhance the document signing workflow and improve user control over the signing process.